Black Cobra Woman: Plot

-While travelling to Hong Kong, snake dancer Eva meets businessman Julius.
+While travelling to Hong Kong, snake dancer Eva meets businessman Jules.
 The two hit it off, and after arriving to the city, Eva invites him to a performance she is going to give at a local nightclub.
-Julius, in turn, invites his older brother Judas to the show.
+Jules, in turn, invites his older brother Judas to the show.
 The two men become smitten after seeing her performance, which involves Eva dancing topless with a snake.
 She is later revealed to be in a relationship with a violent, wealthy man whom she does not love.
 She even cheats on him with at least one other woman.
 Using his influence, Judas manages to get Eva's number and takes her out to lunch.
 He then shows her his home and his snake collection.
 He proposes her to live with him in his house and with his money.
 He assures her she does not have to do anything in exchange, not even sleep with him.
 Creeped out by his offer, Eva leaves.

 However, after realizing she prefers a life of luxury over her current one, Eva changes her mind and moves in with the two brothers.
 Later that night, at a party, Eva is introduced to Judas' high society friends.
 More than one of them feels attracted to her.
 A young couple, Candy and her boyfriend, even offer to have a threesome with the dancer.
 Eva agrees to do it, but the group sex is interrupted by a very jealous Julius before it even begins.
-Later, Eva meets Gerri, a friend of Julius, and the two women start dating in secret.
+Later, Eva meets Gerri, a friend of Jules, and the two women start dating in secret.
 During those days, Eva introduces Gerri to several sites in Hong Kong, including a lesbian club.
 On returning from the club, Eva finds that Candy has been attacked by a black mamba snake from Judas' collection.
-This attack was secretly staged by Julius, who was envious of Eva's previous signs of attraction toward Candy.
+This attack was secretly staged by Jules, who was envious of Eva's previous signs of attraction toward Candy.